Why reform is needed

 The LTP's role

-A key part of the EBRD portfolio is focussed on financing and investing in ICT sector companies.
-Running in tandem with these finance and investment activities, the Legal Transition Team (LTT) offers a wide-ranging programme of support to sector policymakers and regulatory authorities in developing and maintaining a sector policy, legal and regulatory environment which is sufficiently conducive to retaining and attracting the levels of investment necessary to build world-class ICT sectors.
+A key part of the EBRD portfolio is focussed on financing and investing in TMT sector companies.
+Running in tandem with these finance and investment activities, the Legal Transition Team (LTT) offers a wide-ranging programme of support to sector policymakers and regulatory authorities in developing and maintaining a sector policy, legal and regulatory environment which is sufficiently conducive to retaining and attracting the levels of investment necessary to build world-class TMT sectors.

-The ICT sector is broad-ranging and impacts virtually all sectors of human endeavour.
+The TMT sector is broad-ranging and impacts virtually all sectors of human endeavour.
 But one of LTT’s primary areas of focus is the infrastructure and connectivity which underpins the delivery of all ICT services.

 The LTT is increasingly concentrating efforts on building a comprehensive support programme which will act to accelerate broadband connectivity within and amongst its countries of operations.